Ursulines: United States

-The Old Ursuline Convent is located in the Vieux Carre (New Orleans' French Quarter).
+The Old Ursuline Convent is located in the Vieux Carre, in New Orleans' French Quarter.
 The building now houses the Archdiocese of New Orleans' Archives as well as operating as a tourist attraction/ museum with public tours available almost daily.
 They had a well established presence as a hospital by the time of the US Revolutionary War.
 Ursuline sisters treated in the same building both British and United States soldiers wounded in the war.
 They may have been the first group of women propagating the ideals of diversity in a society, which flowed directly from the teachings of St Ursula and her followers.

-Ursuline nuns, primarily from France and Germany, settled in other parts of North America including Boston (1820), Brown County, Ohio (1845), Cleveland (1850), New York City (1855), Louisville (1858), Chatham, Ontario (1860), and Bruno (1916) and Prelate (1919) in Saskatchewan.
-These foundations spread to other parts of North America including Toledo, Youngstown, OH, Mount St. Joseph, Kentucky Santa Rosa, Texas, and Mexico City.
+Ursuline nuns, primarily from France and Germany, settled in other parts of North America including Boston (1820), Brown County, Ohio (1845), Cleveland (1850), San Antonio (1851), New York City (1855), Louisville (1858), Chatham, Ontario (1860), and Bruno (1916) and Prelate (1919) in Saskatchewan.
+These foundations spread to other parts of North America including Dallas (Ursuline Academy), Toledo, Youngstown, OH, Mount St. Joseph, Kentucky Santa Rosa (Ursuline High School), and Mexico City.

+Mother Mary Baptista Aloysius Lynch was the founding superior of the Ursuline community in Columbia, South Carolina.
+During the Civil War, Lynch pled to General William T. Sherman, to protect the covenant from the destruction, but nonetheless, the Ursuline Convent was destroyed in the 1865 Burning of Columbia.

 The members wore a habit consisting of a black dress bound by a leathern girdle, a black sleeveless cloak, and a close-fitting headdress with a white veil and a longer black veil.
 Since Vatican II they were no longer required to wear habits and today many opt out of wearing a habit.

 Today the monastic Order of St. Ursula (post-nominals OSU) has as its largest group the Ursulines of the Roman Union (described in this article) which consists of Ursulines of the Eastern Province, Ursulines of the Central Province and Ursulines of the Western Province.
 The other branch is the Company of St. Ursula, commonly called the "Angelines", who follow the original form of life established by their foundress.

 Ursuline Academy, Springfield, Illinois was founded in 1857 by Mother Mary Joseph Wolfe and operated from 1857 until 2007.